Back to Living Real Change

 1) Oatmeal, oat bran and high-fiber foods.
 Foods high in soluble fiber help reduce the absorption of cholesterol into your bloodstream.
 Soluble fiber is also found in kidney beans, apples, pears, barley and prunes.

 2) Fish and omega-3 fatty acids.
-Eating fatty fish can be heart-healthy because of its high levels of omega-3 fatty acids, which can reduce your blood pressure and risk of developing blood clots.
+Fatty fish can be heart-healthy because of its high levels of omega-3 fatty acids, which can reduce blood pressure and the risk of developing blood clots.
 The American Heart Association recommends eating at least two servings of fish each week.
 Fish should be baked or grilled to avoid adding unhealthy fats.

 3) Walnuts, almonds and other nuts.
 Eating a handful of nuts like almonds, hazelnuts, peanuts, pecans, pistachios and walnuts each day may reduce your risk of heart disease.
-Avoid salted or sugarcoated nuts.
-These add unnecessary sodium and calories.
+Avoid salted or sugar-coated nuts, which add unnecessary sodium and calories.

 4) Olive oil.
 Olive oil is packed full of beneficial antioxidants that can lower your "bad" (LDL) cholesterol while leaving your "good" (HDL) cholesterol untouched.
 The cholesterol-lowering effects of olive oil are even greater if you choose extra-virgin olive oil, which means the oil is less processed and contains more heart-healthy antioxidants.

-"If you are eating healthy foods 80 to 90 percent of the time, then it's okay to eat that piece of chocolate cake," says Waldeck.
+"If you are eating healthy foods 80-90% of the time, then it's okay to eat that piece of chocolate cake," Waldeck says.
 "It's maintaining a balanced approach that will deliver long-term health benefits."

 This balanced approach goes beyond diet.
 It includes living a healthy lifestyle by exercising, maintaining a healthy weight and not smoking.